activecollab/databaseobject/README.md

 6. Producers - customise the way pool produces new instances,
 7. Validators - validate object properties before saving them to the database.

+## CRUD

+When pool works with an entire table, it uses following methods:

+1. `PoolInterface::insert()` - insert one or more rows
+2. `PoolInterface::update()` - update a set of rows that match the given conditions, if any
+3. `PoolInterface::delete()` - drop a set of rows taht match the given conditions, if any

+When pool works with an individual object instance, it uses following methods:

+1. `PoolInterface::produce()` - create a new record based on the given parameters,
+2. `PoolInterface::modify()` - change the given object with a set of parameters,
+3. `PoolInterface::scrap()` - trash or permanently delete the given object.

 ## To Do

 1. Caching